ksun4176/GuildBuild_Discord/api/README.md

   - GET: Retrieve one server
   - PUT: Update the server
   - DELETE: Deactivate the server
-- /servers/{serverId}/guilds?gameId={gameId}
+- /servers/{serverId}/games
-  - Links up to the /guilds route with some serverId checking
+  - links up to the /games route with some serverId checking
-- /servers/{serverId}/users?gameId={gameId}
+- /servers/{serverId}/guilds
-  - Links up to the /users route with some serverId checking /guilds
   - Data structure:
     - gameId: ID of game this guild is for
-  - serverId: ID of server this guild is in
     - guildId: In game guild ID
     - name: name of guild
-- /guilds
+  - /servers/{serverId}/guilds?gameId={gameId}
-  - GET: Retrieve all active guilds (must be given context from a parent route)
+    - GET: Retrieve all active guilds
     - POST: Add a new guild
-- /guilds/{guildId}
+  - /servers/{serverId}/guilds/{guildId}
     - GET: Retrieve one guild
     - PUT: Update the guild
     - DELETE: Deactivate the guild
-- /guilds/{guildId}/users
-  - Links up to the /users route with some guildId checking /users
+/users
 - Data structure:
   - name: name of user
   - discordId: Discord user ID
-- /users
+- /users?serverId={serverId}&gameId={gameId}&guildId={guildId}
-  - GET: Retrieve all users (must be given context from a parent route)
+  - GET: Retrieve all users
   - POST: Add a new user
 - /users/{userId}
   - GET: Retrieve one user